-If you die, any surviving Contract Owner or, if none, the Beneficiary may exercise the rights and privileges provided to them by the Contract.
-If the sole surviving Contract Owner dies after the Payout Start Date, the Beneficiary will receive any guaranteed income payments scheduled to continue.
+If you die, any surviving Contract Owner or, if none, the Vested Beneficiary may exercise the rights and privileges provided to them by the Contract.

-The Contract cannot be jointly owned by both a non-living person and a living person.
+The Contract cannot be jointly owned by both a non-natural person and a natural person.
+No Contract Owner may be older than 80 on the Issue Date.